zesanriky/Banking-System/README.md

 SavingsAccount.java

 ```
-Copy and paste the whole in that file.
+Copy and paste the whole code in that class file.
 Then build it with your IDE or console.

 * **Option 1** will give the scope to create an account with username and password, you can also add some money while opening but not mandatory